crustio/crust-wiki/docs/validator.md

 authoring_rewards = total_authoring_rewards * point_ratio (individual_points / total_points)
 ```

-A new round of validator election will conducted in each era, and the next validator of the era will be selected from all candidates and validators.
+A new round of validator elections will be conducted in each era, and the next validator of the era will be selected from all candidates and validators.
 The rule for the election is:

 ```shell
 Electing from high to low according to effective stake